Dylan Carlson Player Props: Cardinals vs. Mets

 Dylan Carlson At The Plate

-- Carlson is batting .244 with five doubles, a triple, three home runs and 10 walks.
+- Carlson has five doubles, a triple, three home runs and 10 walks while batting .242.

-- Looking at the 37 games he has played this year, he's hit a long ball in three of them (8.1%), and in 2.3% of his trips to the dish.
+- Looking at the 38 games he has played this year, he's went deep in three of them (7.9%), and in 2.2% of his trips to the dish.

-- Carlson has driven home a run in 10 games this year (27.0%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on one occasion..
+- Carlson has driven in a run in 10 games this year (26.3%), including four games with more than one RBI (10.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.